jeremyandrews/argus/memory-bank/activeContext.md

 - **Vector Similarity Calculation**: Refining methods for calculating and comparing vector embeddings
 - **Parameter Storage**: Deciding how to store and manage matching parameters (config files vs. database)
 - **HTTP Client Strategy**: When to use standard vs. browser emulation for web requests
+- **Module Organization**: Determining the optimal structure for Rust modules to balance cohesion and coupling

 ## Integration Requirements